KenexoftGithub/Image_to_ad-2.0/README.md

 python3 upload.py
 ```

-##NOTE
+Requirements: tensorflow(1.13.1), opencv-python(4.1.0), numpy(1.16.3), os, pillow(PIL), caffe , pip version > 3.4.2 , pandas

-On executing a window will be opened and will be recording your video.
+NOTE: On executing the .py file ,a window pop's up and keeps recording your video.
 Make sure u have your face straight and decent ighting on your face .
-If its a noral cam or web cam recored the viode for about 30secs-1mnt and if its a hd cam recording of 10-15secs will be enough.
+If its a noral cam or web cam recored the viode for about 10-15sec and if its a hd cam recording of 5-10secs will be enough.
 Press the key 'q' to stop the recording.